stephenhuh/yeezusorjobs/README.md

 Design
 -----
-Comic Sans & Doge
+Minimal - flat, cartoony.
-Mixed with Flat Design
+Mixed with tiny bits of Comic Sans and Doge.